Zen (microarchitecture): Third generation

 Zen 3 was released on November 5, 2020, using a more matured 7 nm manufacturing process, powering Ryzen 5000 series CPUs and APUs (codename "Vermeer" (CPU) and "Cézanne" (APU)) and Epyc processors (codename "Milan").
-Zen 3's main performance gain over Zen 2 is the introduction of a unified CCX, which means that each core chiplet is now composed of eight cores with access to 32MB of cache, instead of two sets of four cores with access to 16MB of cache each.
+Zen 3's main performance gain over Zen 2 is the introduction of a unified CCX, which means that each core chiplet is now composed of eight cores with access to 32 MB of L3 cache, instead of two sets of four cores with access to 16 MB of L3 cache each.

-On April 1, 2022, AMD released the new Ryzen 6000 series for the laptop, using an improved Zen 3+ architecture, bringing RDNA 2 graphics integrated in a APU to the PC for the first time.
+On April 1, 2022, AMD released the new Ryzen 6000 series for the laptop, using an improved Zen 3+ architecture, bringing RDNA 2 graphics integrated in an APU to the PC for the first time.

-Zen 3D was officially previewed on May 31, 2021, and released on April 20, 2022.
-Zen 3D differs from Zen 3 in that it includes V-cache, 3D-stacked L3 cache.
-This added cache brings an approximately 15% performance increase in gaming applications on average.
+Zen 3 with 3D V-Cache was officially previewed on May 31, 2021.
+It differs from Zen 3 in that it includes 3D-stacked L3 cache on top of the normal L3 cache in the CCD, providing a total of 96 MB.
+The first product that uses it, the Ryzen 7 5800X3D, was released on April 20, 2022.
+The added cache brings an approximately 15% performance increase in gaming applications on average.

-Zen 3D for server, codenamed Milan-X was announced in AMD Accelerated Data Center Premiere Keynote on November 8, 2021.
-It should bring a 50% increase in select datacenter applications over Zen 3's Milan CPUs while maintaining socket compatibility with them.
+Zen 3 with 3D V-Cache for server, codenamed Milan-X, was announced in AMD's Accelerated Data Center Premiere Keynote on November 8, 2021.
+It brings a 50% increase in select datacenter applications over Zen 3's Milan CPUs while maintaining socket compatibility with them.
 Milan-X was released on March 21, 2022.

 Fourth generation

-Epyc server CPUs with Zen 4, codenamed Genoa, were officially unveiled at AMD's Accelerated Data Center Premiere Keynote on November 8, 2021.
-They will have up to 96 Zen 4 cores and will support both PCIE 5.0 and DDR5.
+Epyc server CPUs with Zen 4, codenamed Genoa, were officially unveiled at AMD's Accelerated Data Center Premiere Keynote on November 8, 2021, and released a year later in November 2022.
+They have up to 96 Zen 4 cores and support both PCIe 5.0 and DDR5.

-Furthermore, Zen 4 Cloud (a variant of Zen 4), abbreviated to Zen 4c and codenamed Bergamo, was also announced.
-Zen 4c is designed to have significantly greater density than standard Zen4 while delivering greater power efficiency.
-This is achieved by redesigning Zen4's cache (presumably removing a certain amount of L2 and L3 cache) to maximise density and compute throughput.
-Bergamo will have up to 128 Zen 4c cores and will be socket-compatible with Genoa.
+Furthermore, Zen 4 Cloud (a variant of Zen 4), abbreviated to Zen 4c, was also announced.
+Zen 4c is designed to have significantly greater density than standard Zen 4 while delivering greater power efficiency.
+This is achieved by redesigning Zen 4's core and cache to maximise density and compute throughput.
+It has 50% less L3 cache than Zen 4 and is not able to clock as high.
+Bergamo (Epyc 9704 series) has up to 128 Zen 4c cores and is socket-compatible with Genoa.
+It was released in June 2023.
+Another server product line that uses Zen 4c cores is Siena (Epyc 8004 series), which has up to 64 cores, uses a different smaller socket and is intended for use cases that favour smaller size, cost, power and thermal footprints over high performance.

-Both Zen 4 and Zen 4 Cloud will be manufactured on a non-specified variety of TSMC 5 nm and are slated to launch in 2022.
+Both Zen 4 and Zen 4 Cloud are manufactured on TSMC's 5 nm node.

-In addition to the Epyc 7004 server processors (Genoa and Bergamo), in May 2022 AMD's roadmap showed that Zen 4 will power Ryzen 7000 mainstream desktop processors (codenamed "Raphael"), high-end mobile processors (codenamed "Dragon Range"), thin and light mobile processors (codenamed "Phoenix").
+In addition to the Epyc 9004, 9704 and 8004 server processors (Genoa, Bergamo and Siena respectively), Zen 4 also powers Ryzen 7000 mainstream desktop processors (codenamed "Raphael"), high-end mobile processors (codenamed "Dragon Range") and thin-and-light mobile processors (codenamed "Phoenix").
+It also powers the Ryzen 8000 G-series of desktop APUs.